wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishhist_options.rst

 	Predefined backend profile: graph the backend response body size (field 5 of SLT_BereqAcct  VSL tag).

--P <[cb:]tag:field_num:min:max>
+-P <[cb:]tag:[prefix]:field_num[:min:max]>

-	Graph the given custom definition defined as: an optional (c)lient or (b)ackend filter (defaults to client), the tag we'll look for, and the field number of the value we are interested in. min and max are the boundaries of the graph (these are power of ten).
+	Graph the given custom definition defined as: an optional (c)lient or (b)ackend filter (defaults to client), the tag we'll look for, a prefix to look for (can be empty, but must be terminated by a colon) and the field number of the value we are interested in. min and max are the boundaries of the graph in powers of ten and default to -6 and 3.

 -q <query>